 Dear Women and Men of Planet Earth,

-It’s March 2016 and Mary DeMuth’s book – The Day I Met Jesus: The Revealing Diaries of Five Women from the Gospels – has been out for a year.
+It’s March 2017 and Mary DeMuth’s book – The Day I Met Jesus: The Revealing Diaries of Five Women from the Gospels – has been out for two years.

 According to my painstaking research (okay, I asked Siri on my iPhone), approximately 3.42 billion women still haven’t gotten a copy of Mary’s book.
 This is most perplexing to me.
 More so than trying to understand Stephen Hawking’s take on quantum mechanics.